herlopez/bl-cloud-v2/README.md

 ## <a name="head_ws_communication"></a> WS Communication
 #### <a name="head_ws_overview"></a> Overview
-Communicating to the Brilliant Labs Cloud can be done threw a **Websocket Connection**, whereas the message content is a json string with a given command.
-The primary use case for communicating threw a websocket on a device is to have improved communication speeds for real time applications.
+Communicating to the Brilliant Labs Cloud can be done through a **Websocket Connection**, whereas the message content is a json string with a given command.
+The primary use case for communicating through a websocket on a device is to have improved communication speeds for real time applications.
 The server only accepts websocket connections over wss.

 > Please note that the API described in this document also works with the websocket server.
 Use the same commands and format described later in the document as you would with the https requests body.